 Weather

-Crowds and Costs
+Crowds & Costs

 March is shoulder season in Japan.
-More visitors come than in the colder months of December-February, but not as many as in the 'proper' spring months of April and May.
+More visitors come than in the colder months of December-February, but not as many as in the "proper" spring months of April and May.

 Where to Go

 Southern parts of the country are, in general, warmer in March.
 If this is important to you, make Tokyo the furthest north you venture.
 Kyoto and Hiroshima are highlights of western Honshu, and temperatures will be comfortable for outdoor sightseeing in March.
-Kyushu can also be really pleasant at this time of year, and tends to be a few degrees warmer than most parts of Honshu.
-Highlights of Kyushu are the cities of Nagasaki and Kumamoto, and the natural volcanic attractions around Mt.
-Aso and Beppu.
+Kyushu can also be pleasant at this time of year, and tends to be a few degrees warmer than most parts of Honshu.
+Highlights of Kyushu are the cities of Nagasaki and Kumamoto, and the natural volcanic attractions around Mount Aso and Beppu.

 Although March isn't peak season in Okinawa (that's the summer), it's a nice time to go.
 It may be too cool to swim in some places, but parts of the island chain are tropical.